-UL Listing: We launched our Class 3 Walkie Pallet Pack product line in 2014 and obtained UL Listing for all three different power configurations.
-We have also obtained UL Listing for our Class 1 Packs, our Class 2 Packs, and our Class 3 End Rider.
-In addition, we have completed the process for obtaining UL Listings for our newest source of battery cells.
+UL Listing: Our goal is to obtain a UL Listing for all of our Packs, and we recently completed the process for our newest source of battery cells.
 We believe this UL Listing provides us a significant competitive advantage and provides assurance to customers that our technology has been rigorously tested by an independent third party and determined to be safe, durable and reliable.